What Should A Newborn Sleep In?

 Offer A Light Blanket

 Optionally, offer a light blanket.
 My boys (7 months) like to have a light, soft blanket against their face when they fall asleep.
 Technically, this isn’t recommended in the APA baby safe sleeping guidelines, but you might try offering one if your baby seems uncomfortable or has trouble soothing himself.
-Use a light blanket made for babies, like a receiving blanket.
-Tuck the loose ends under the baby securely so that he can’t pull it up over his face.

 Baby Should Sleep in the Crib

 Another point that I should mention here is that your newborn baby should sleep in his or her crib in his or her room (unless you have a bassinet installed in your own room).
 You should establish this bedtime habit early, when newborns are biologically programmed to fall asleep right after eating.
-Feed your baby, burp him, rock for a few minutes (if desired), and put him to bed in a baby crib.
+Feed your baby, burp him, rock for a few minutes (if desired), and put him to bed in the crib.
 If your baby won’t sleep in the crib, see our article on getting baby to sleep in the crib.

 It’s safer, and probably easier, to let your baby sleep in a mini crib or bassinet next to your bed.
 See our mini crib reviews for some recommendations.